 - The successful completion of a TExES examination given by the State

 - Two years of successful teaching experience in an accredited school (can be completed before, during, or after coursework)

 The Master Reading Teacher Certification can be earned in conjunction with the Reading Specialist Certification.

-RDNG 674: Developmental Reading in the Elementary School
+RDNG 602 Teaching Reading in the Elementary Grades (OLD RDNG 674)

-RDNG 616: Organization and Supervision of Reading Programs
+RDNG 616 Organization and Leadership of Reading Programs

 Degree: Teacher Certification Program